 What is Wet / Vapor Abrasive Blasting

 Wet abrasive blasting (also known as vapor abrasive blasting) removes coatings, contaminants, corrosion and residues from hard surfaces.
-It’s similar to dry blasting, except that the blast media is moistened prior to impacting the surface.
+It’s similar to dry sand blasting, except that the blast media is moistened prior to impacting the surface.

-The main advantage of vapor abrasive blasting over dry blasting is that it reduces dust, allowing for operators to work in a wide range of environments with minimal setup and cleanup costs.
+The main advantage of vapor abrasive blasting over sand blasting is that it reduces dust, allowing for operators to work in a wide range of environments with minimal setup and cleanup costs.
 It results in a cleaner, more consistent finished, ready to coat, with no embedded particles or clinging dust.

 Vapor abrasive blasting is alternatively referred to as wet blasting, wet abrasive blasting, vapor blasting, slurry blasting, wet sandblasting and dustless blasting.